Pedro Martínez retires in his first meeting in Miami

 EFE / Miami

-The Spanish Pedro Martínez left the first round match of the Miami Masters 1000 when lost 6-4 and 2-0 to American Tennys Sandgren, which achieved access to the second round.
+The Spanish Pedro Martínez left the Miami Masters 1000 first round match when lost 6-4, 2-0 to American Tennys Sandgren, which achieved access to the second round.
 Alzira’s tennis player, 93 in the ATP ranking, was overwhelmed from the start by his rival, winner in Auckland in 2019 and finalist in Houston in 2018.

 Tennys Sandgren will meet fourth-seeded Russian Andrei Rublev in the second round.